 If you are currently recovering from surgery and you have noticed any of these symptoms, you may have suffered from some form of nerve damage due to negligence.

-Surgery is always going to be complicated, but clinical negligence should always be tackled.
+Surgery always has its complications, but clinical negligence should always be upset.
 Nerve damage can be caused by a variety of errors, and not all of them are specifically related to surgery.
-Damage to nerves can be caused by surgeons, your GP, or a nurse, and are most commonly seen with:
+Nerve damage claims result from surgeons, your GP, or a nurse, and are most commonly seen with the following.

 - Blood and pressure damage: If you go into surgery with the incorrect blood supply, your nerves can become starved of oxygen.
 If you have any existing blood vessel issues, then a build-up of blood pressure that is located near a nerve can lead to damage, and you should consider your potential to start nerve injury claims.

-Nerve damage can have devastating consequences to your health.
+Nerve damage can have devastating consequences on your health.
 If you think that you have suffered from a lack of expected care when in a medical environment, it’s essential that you obtain legal advice as quickly as possible.
-There is a time limit for medical negligence claims, and leaving the issue unresolved may mean that you lose out on your chance of financial compensation.
+There is a time limit for medical negligence claims.
+Not finding a resolution to the issue may mean that you lose out on your chance of financial compensation.